Location: Radnor, PA

 To be eligible for this program, students must:

 - Submit a dual admissions intent form before earning no more than 30 graded college level credits (grades of A, B, C, D, F) from Community College of Philadelphia or any other college/university.
-Once a student has completed this form, he or she is strongly encouraged to meet with a Cabrini University admissions representative and a Community College of Philadelphia academic advisor or counselor to develop a course taking strategy.
+Once a student has completed this form, they are strongly encouraged to meet with a Cabrini University admissions representative and a Community College of Philadelphia academic advisor or counselor to develop a course taking strategy.

-- Submit the Cabrini University Application for Admission form once 45 credits have been earned at Community College of Philadelphia, or three to six months prior to the start of the semester he/she wishes to transfer to Cabrini University.
+- Submit the Cabrini University Application for Admission form once 45 credits have been earned at Community College of Philadelphia, or three to six months prior to the start of the semester they wish to transfer to Cabrini University.

 - Graduate from Community College of Philadelphia with an Associate in Arts (A.A.) or Associate in Science (A.S.) degree in one of the approved programs listed.